Postdoctoral Scholars Policy and Procedures

 Responsibilities at End of Appointment

 Regardless of whether a postdoctoral appointment ends due to resignation, termination or expiration of the term of appointment, postdoctoral scholars must complete their responsibilities prior to leaving the university.
-First, the postdoctoral scholar must submit research results, if any, to his or her faculty mentor.
-Second, the postdoctoral scholar must leave his or her research records and data in compliance with university -policy which can be accessed at https://policy.vcu.edu.
+First, the postdoctoral scholar must submit research results, if any, to their faculty mentor.
+Second, the postdoctoral scholar must leave their research records and data in compliance with university -policy which can be accessed at https://policy.vcu.edu.
 The research records are property of the University and the University retains the right to disclose and use such materials and information for any purpose during and after the appointment.

 The postdoctoral scholar must notify the Office of Postdoctoral Services to terminate the insurance coverage at the end of the appointment.